Breakthrough Technique to Generate Brightest Electron Beams in the World

 In plasma accelerators, the ultrahigh electric accelerating fields of tens or hundreds of gigavolt-per-meter allow the design of accelerators on a cm-basis, which would otherwise require a many-kilometre long structure in conventional, radiofrequency-driven accelerators.
 However, the ultrahigh electric fields in plasmas come at a price: they are the result of collective plasma electron movement, which also produce ultrahigh electric field gradients.
 Therefore, the head of the accelerated electron beam is gaining energy at a lower rate than the tail of the electron beam.
 This leads to an electron beam energy "chirp" which causes severe problems during extraction of the electron beam from the plasma accelerator stage, capture, transport and last but not least for applications.
 The study in Nature Communications proposes to exploit dephasing-free plasma wakefield acceleration and tailored beam loading by so called "escort" electron bunches, again to be produced by the plasma photocathode technique, in order to flip the accelerating field and hence obtain transverse phase space control.

-You can view a video demonstrating the process.
 One of the lead authors is Fahim Ahmad Habib, a first-year PhD student in a team led by Prof. Bernhard Hidding within the Strathclyde Centre for Doctoral Training P-PALS.
 He says: "It is extraordinarily exciting to have found a path to generate electron beams with not only ultrahigh 5D-brightness, but also ultrahigh 6D-brightness by making use of our novel dechirper technique".
 Dr. Grace Gloria Manahan, the other lead author, is a senior postdoc at Strathclyde.
 She is now in charge of preparing SCAPA beamlines for plasma acceleration capable for this and other challenging tasks, supported by an EPSRC Strategic Equipment Grant (managed by Prof. Paul McKenna et al.) and by the STFC’s Cockcroft Institute, which Strathclyde recently joined as a new full member.
 Grace elaborates: "The implementation of beamline hardware is a foundation to bring these concepts into reality.
 The recent cross-council support is exactly what is required to generate an infrastructure which allows to realize these and other approaches.
 Thrilling to work with the SCAPA team on this."